jubeixu/FlakeLedger/README.md

-How to get real values: divide a CI invoice by the compute minutes it billed for the compute rate, use a loaded engineering cost per minute for the developer rate, and estimate the wait minutes from how long your team loses to one red
+How to get real values: divide a CI invoice by the compute minutes it billed for the compute rate, use a loaded engineering cost per minute for the developer rate, and estimate the wait minutes from how long your team loses to one red pipeline.
+All three are knobs; change them and every figure moves, because nothing is hardcoded inside the formula.

+Wasted compute is the flaky test's own mean runtime times the rerun attempts beyond the first, summed over every commit where it flaked, then valued at the compute rate.
+Developer wait cost is `dev-wait-minutes-per-flaky-event` minutes per flaky event valued at the developer rate, where a flaky event is one commit the test flaked on (two commits means two events).

+The compute figure is a deliberate lower bound.
+It counts only the flaky test's own runtime.
+In real CI a flake usually forces a rerun of a whole job, so the true compute waste is larger than reported.
+FlakeLedger will not guess job composition, because that information is not in the JUnit data, so it attributes only the part it can measure and states plainly that the real number is higher.

+## A worked run over the samples

+The `samples/` directory holds hand authored JUnit fixtures spanning four commits with reruns.
+The three stages below are a single run of the pipeline over those files, ingest to classify to cost, captured verbatim.